OpenEvalProject/evals/manuscripts/elife-04550/v2/manuscript.md

 915 genes in the AcNc2 assembly are predicted to encode putative proteins with amino-terminal secretory signal peptides, but no trans-membrane domain.
 Only 34% of the predicted secretome was functionally annotated (BLASTP, E-value ≤ 10−5), including 115 proteins (proteases, hydrolases, elicitin-like proteins, elicitors, protease inhibitors) that could be involved in plant cell wall degradation and protection against host defense enzymes.
 In addition to the 35 CHXC proteins (Tyler et al., 2006), further candidate virulence factors were identified including 19 homologs of the Phytophthora Crinkler effectors (Haas et al., 2009), and another 23 secreted proteins with ‘RXLR’ and 35 proteins with similar ‘RXLQ’ motifs.
 Both motifs are located in the N-terminal part of protein after the predicted signal peptide, thus resembling the RXLR effectors of Phytophthora infestans and Hyaloperonospora arabidopsidis (Haas et al., 2009; Baxter et al., 2010), but not having any other significant sequence similarity to these proteins.

-After carrying out several assemblies based on different k-mer lengths, the quality of each assembly was assessed with various parameters and one best assembly was chosen for each isolate (
+After carrying out several assemblies based on different k-mer lengths, the quality of each assembly was assessed with various parameters and one best assembly was chosen for each isolate (Table 2).
+The high similarity of the five A. candida isolates enabled us to conclude we had sequenced three ‘races’, within which AcNc2 and AcEm2 were isolates of the same race and AcBoT and AcBoL were also isolates of the same race (Figure 1).
+Therefore, genome comparisons were first conducted on one representative from each race (AcNc2, Ac2V and AcBoT), from each of which ∼33–34 Mb of genome was assembled (Table 2).

 ![Figure 1.](https://cdn.elifesciences.org/articles/04550/elife-04550-fig1-v2.jpg)

-**Figure 1.:** Albugo candida isolates fall into three divergent races.BEAST tree constructed based on using contig 1 (398,508 bp) shows the divergence among the three A. candida races (AcEm2 and AcNc2; AcBoT and AcBoL; Ac2V).
+**Figure 1.:** BEAST tree constructed based on using contig 1 (398,508 bp) shows the divergence among the three A. candida races (AcEm2 and AcNc2; AcBoT and AcBoL; Ac2V).
 Blue bars represent the 95% Higher Posterior Density (HPD).
-Here, we used a strict molecular clock fixed at 1.0 in order to show the relationship in the scale of substitutions per site.DOI: http://dx.doi.org/10.7554/eLife.04550.005
+Here, we used a strict molecular clock fixed at 1.0 in order to show the relationship in the scale of substitutions per site.

-## Genome-wide similarity between races with non-overlapping host range
+### Genome-wide similarity between races with non-overlapping host range

 To assess the overall genome-wide similarity between races, we performed alignments of reads against the AcNc2 reference assembly.
-For the majority of the AcNc2 genome, we observed a significant positive correlation between read depth in the reference assembly and mapping depth of the Ac2V and AcBoT reads (r = 0.65, p < 2.2e-16;
+For the majority of the AcNc2 genome, we observed a significant positive correlation between read depth in the reference assembly and mapping depth of the Ac2V and AcBoT reads (r = 0.65, p < 2.2e-16; Figure 2A).
+Some AcNc2 regions (3–4% of the assembly) showed low or zero coverage by Ac2V and/or AcBoT reads (Figure 2—figure supplement 1), suggesting the presence of highly divergent or unique regions amongst the races.
+These are gene sparse regions (150 and 234 genes predicted in the AcNc2, respectively), without apparent enrichment for genes encoding for secreted proteins (χ2 = 0.11, d.f. = 1, p > 0.7).
+Amplification of randomly selected AcNc2 genes from these regions revealed that four of the selected five genes are indeed absent/or highly diverged in the AcBoT and Ac2V races, and present in the AcNc2 genome.

 ![Figure 2.](https://cdn.elifesciences.org/articles/04550/elife-04550-fig2-v2.jpg)

-**Figure 2.:** A. candida races using alignments of Illumina reads against the AcNc2 assembly.(A) Positive correlation between the depths of coverage of the reference assembly (AcNc2) by the Ac2V and AcBoT reads.
+**Figure 2.:** (A) Positive correlation between the depths of coverage of the reference assembly (AcNc2) by the Ac2V and AcBoT reads.
 For the reference contigs less than 20 kb, the mean coverage was calculated across the whole contig length and log-transformed.
 For the contigs over 20 kb, the mean coverage was calculated for the sliding window of 20 kb and log-transformed.
 Y-axis shows the log-transformed depth of the reference coverage by the Ac2V reads; X-axis shows the log-transformed depth of the reference coverage by the AcBoT reads.
 (B) Nucleotide identity amongst the homologous genomic regions of Ac2V, AcBoT and AcNc2.
-The mean identity was calculated for the sliding window of 20 kb.DOI: http://dx.doi.org/10.7554/eLife.04550.006
+The mean identity was calculated for the sliding window of 20 kb.

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/04550/elife-04550-fig2-figsupp1-v2.jpg)

 **Figure 2—figure supplement 1.:** Proportion of mean coverage is a measure relative to the depth of coverage of the reference reads mapped backed to the reference assembly.
-The proportion of AcNc2 assembly not covered by AcBoT and/or Ac2V reads (≤10% of the mean coverage) was 3.17% (971,030 bp) in Ac2V and 4.21% (1,285,877 bp) in AcBoT.DOI: http://dx.doi.org/10.7554/eLife.04550.007
+The proportion of AcNc2 assembly not covered by AcBoT and/or Ac2V reads (≤10% of the mean coverage) was 3.17% (971,030 bp) in Ac2V and 4.21% (1,285,877 bp) in AcBoT.

-The overall mean level of nucleotide identity in the homologous genomic regions amongst races is ∼99% (
+The overall mean level of nucleotide identity in the homologous genomic regions amongst races is ∼99% (Figure 2B).
+We verified 25 polymorphic genomic regions by Sanger sequencing (Supplementary file 3).
+We used the longest of all contigs from AcNc2, ‘contig 1’ (398,508 bp), to compare the levels of divergence between races vs the number of heterozygous positions within each race.
+An extremely low proportion of sites (0.03% and 0.01%) on ‘contig 1’ are heterozygous within AcNc2, AcEm2 and Ac2V races, respectively (Figure 3).
+Races AcBoT and AcBoL are more heterozygous than Ac2V and AcNc2, with 0.65% of nucleotide positions in ‘contig 1’ being heterozygous in AcBoT (Figure 3).
+Importantly, >97% of all heterozygous positions are shared in AcBoL and AcBoT (see below).
+In between-race comparisons, ∼1.0% of nucleotide positions on ‘contig 1’ have diverged between AcBoT, Ac2V and AcNc2.

 ![Figure 3.](https://cdn.elifesciences.org/articles/04550/elife-04550-fig3-v2.jpg)

-**Figure 3.:** A. candida isolates.Mean (±5–95%CI) polymorphism expressed as the percentage observed heterozygote sites (solid symbols) and percentage nucleotide divergence (open symbols) at contig 1.
+**Figure 3.:** Mean (±5–95%CI) polymorphism expressed as the percentage observed heterozygote sites (solid symbols) and percentage nucleotide divergence (open symbols) at contig 1.
 Confidence intervals were calculated using a bootstrap of contig 1 after removal of indels.
 Isolates infecting the same host plant (i.e., AcBoT-AcBoL and AcEm2- AcNc2) show little nucleotide divergence, which indicates that they are genotypically almost identical (i.e., diverged by less than 0.05%).
 Nevertheless, the Brassica oleracea infecting race (AcBoT and AcBoL) possess a relatively high heterozygosity compared to the isolates of the Arabidopsis thaliana infecting race.
-Moreover, most of this heterozygous polymorphism is shared (low nucleotide divergence) and presence of the majority of heterozygous sites is consistent with clonal reproduction.DOI: http://dx.doi.org/10.7554/eLife.04550.008
+Moreover, most of this heterozygous polymorphism is shared (low nucleotide divergence) and presence of the majority of heterozygous sites is consistent with clonal reproduction.

-## Mosaic-like genome structure of A. candida races
+### Mosaic-like genome structure of A. candida races

-Polymorphisms are not homogeneously distributed among
+Polymorphisms are not homogeneously distributed among A. candida races.
+Some regions of the genome are identical for up to 10,000 base pairs, whereas the local nucleotide identity is as low as 89% in other regions of up to 5 kb (Figure 2B).
+We examined 133 contigs (12,373,253 bp), covering 38% of the reference assembly.
+Stretches of nucleotide similarity amongst races are distributed in a block-like structure; there are regions where AcNc2 is highly similar (or identical) to AcBoT and significantly (nucleotide divergence π > 1%) diverged from Ac2V, and vice versa (Figure 4).
+By using multiple different algorithms that can detect recombination in DNA sequence data incorporated in the software RDP3 (Martin et al., 2010), we examined whether this pattern can be explained by genetic introgression amongst races.
+In addition, we used the software HybRIDS (http://www.norwichresearchpark.com/HybRIDS) to perform a probabilistic recombination analysis, calculate the coalescence time of each recombinant block, and visualize the mosaic-like genome structure.

 ![Figure 4.](https://cdn.elifesciences.org/articles/04550/elife-04550-fig4-v2.jpg)

 **Figure 4.:** (A) Alignment of nucleotides in between positions 158,779 and 167,382 within ‘contig 1’ of three A. candida races (AcNc2, AcBoT and Ac2V) illustrating two recombination blocks coloured blue and green.
 Both blocks show high sequence similarity between races.
 Also shown is the sequence divergence in between blocks.
 Alignment gaps and monomorphic sites have been removed.
 (B) The sequence similarity at ‘contig 1’ amongst three A. candida races was visualised using the colours of a RBG colour triangular in the software HybRIDS (http://www.norwichresearchpark.com/HybRIDS).
 Areas where two contigs have the same colour (yellow, purple or turquoise) are indicative of two races sharing the same polymorphisms.
 The linear plot of the proportion of SNPs shared between the three pairwise comparisons between the races.
 Shown on the X-axis is the actual base position.
-The graphs were made in the R package HybRIDS (http://www.norwichresearchpark.com/HybRIDS).DOI: http://dx.doi.org/10.7554/eLife.04550.009
+The graphs were made in the R package HybRIDS (http://www.norwichresearchpark.com/HybRIDS).

 Recombination analysis of 133 contigs highlighted a total of 675 recombined blocks on 127 contigs that were significant (after Bonferroni correction) in three or more tests using RDP3 (Supplementary file 4).
 The combined length of all identified blocks is nearly 3 Mb or ∼25% of the analysed regions.
 These blocks indicate regions of genome in one race that derive from another race (or the ancestor of another race).
 Figure 4 illustrates the effect of genetic introgression on the pattern of nucleotide similarity between the three races in the largest contig of ∼400 kb.
 The sequence (dis)similarity between the three races shows a mosaic-like genome structure with large regions where races AcNc2 and AcBoT show near sequence identity (yellow blocks in Figure 4B), whilst other areas show a high level of sequence similarity between AcNc2 and Ac2V, and AcBoT and Ac2V (indicated by the purple and turquoise regions, respectively).
 Note that the presence of such well-defined blocks of high sequence similarity in an otherwise diverged genome is characteristic for rare introgression between organisms that show a high (yet incomplete) level of reproductive isolation.
 Noteworthy too is the fact that a high level of recombination (relative to the mutation rate) would homogenise the sequence divergence between the races, and hence, that this would not result in the observed mosaic-like structure.

-Despite the fact that introgression between races is rare, it must have occurred multiple times between the ancestors of the three races given that the coalescence times varies markedly between the different blocks (
+Despite the fact that introgression between races is rare, it must have occurred multiple times between the ancestors of the three races given that the coalescence times varies markedly between the different blocks (Figure 5).
+Assuming a base mutation rate of µ = 10−8 per cell cycle, with 100 cell cycles per year (i.e., a combined mutation rate of 10−6 per year), analysis in the software HybRIDS show that the most recent introgression event has occurred circa 220 years ago, whilst the oldest event occurred almost 200,000 years ago.
+The mean age calculated across all introgression events equals 6237 (±12,594) years (Figure 5).
+(With a combined mutation rate of µ = 10−7 per base per year, the range in the age of introgression would span from 2200 to 2,000,000 years).
+Irrespective of the mutation rate, the principal finding is that genetic introgression amongst A. candida races is an ongoing evolutionary process occurring across a wide range of evolutionary times, and that it gives rise to mosaic genomes with the introgression blocks interspersed in the recipient genomic background.

 ![Figure 5.](https://cdn.elifesciences.org/articles/04550/elife-04550-fig5-v2.jpg)

 **Figure 5.:** (A) Age of the 675 recombination blocks (mutation rate of μ = 10−6) estimated using binomial mass function; (B) Boxplot of the median (plus first nation blocks and third quartile) log-age of recombination events in contigs.
 Only contigs with eight or more events are shown.
-There is no significant difference in age of events between contigs (GLM: F22, 233 = 1.06, p = 0.387).DOI: http://dx.doi.org/10.7554/eLife.04550.010
+There is no significant difference in age of events between contigs (GLM: F22, 233 = 1.06, p = 0.387).

 A total of 1655 predicted genes are located in the recombined regions, and amongst these, 125 are predicted to encode secreted proteins.
 In the introgression regions, we identified 14 genes encoding secreted proteases and hydrolases that in some pathogens act as virulence factors (Monod et al., 2002; Soanes et al., 2007; Lebrun et al., 2009).
 Thus, recombination between races, resulting in introgression can act as a mechanism for exchange of virulence gene alleles.
 However, neither gene density nor dN/dS are enriched or depleted in regions affected by introgression, compared to regions not affected (Paired t-test: T = −0.05, p = 0.958; Mann–Whitney test: W = 3.15 × 166, p = 0.152, respectively).
 It is however entirely likely that by studying only a small subset of all the known races, we have underestimated the actual level of introgression across all races.

-## Intra-race diversity suggests clonal propagation after creation of novel adapted allele repertoires
+### Intra-race diversity suggests clonal propagation after creation of novel adapted allele repertoires

 To better understand the evolution and diversification of A. candida genomes, we analysed the pattern of recombination and nucleotide divergence with the inclusion of two additional A. candida isolates.
 AcBoL is an additional isolate from the AcBoT race and AcEm2 is an additional isolate of the AcNc2 race (see Figure 1).
 We found evidence for 581 recombination events, of which 335 included AcBoT or AcBoL as recombinants.
 These two isolates shared a recombinant block in 97.3% of recombination events (AcBoT and AcBoL = 326; AcBoT = 6; AcBoL = 3).
 AcNc2 and AcEm2 shared a recombinant block in 99.6% of events (AcNc2 and AcEm2 = 246; AcNc2 = 0; AcEm2 = 1).
 This demonstrates that the AcBoT/AcBoL and AcNc2/AcEm2 races have remained largely unchanged since their initial emergence.